Shadow Star

-Shadow Star, known in Japan as Narutaru (なるたる), is a Japanese manga series written and illustrated by Mohiro Kitoh, originally serialized in Kodansha's seinen manga magazine Monthly Afternoon from 1998 to 2003.
-The Japanese name is an abbreviation of Mukuro Naru Hoshi, Tama Taru Ko (骸なる星 珠たる子), which roughly translates to Corpse of a Star; A Precious Child.
-In North America, it was licensed by Dark Horse Comics and serialized in Super Manga Blast!.
-A 13-episode anime adaptation by Planet was broadcast in 2003 and was released in English by Central Park Media.
+Shadow Star, known in Japan as Narutaru (なるたる), is a Japanese manga series written and illustrated by Mohiro Kitoh, originally serialized in Kodansha's seinen manga magazine Monthly Afternoon from March 1998 to October 2003.
+The Japanese name is an abbreviation of (骸なる星 珠たる子, Mukuro Naru Hoshi, Tama Taru Ko).
+An anime television series adaptation produced by Planet Entertainment was broadcast from July to September 2003.

 Plot

 The protagonist of the series is a twelve-year-old girl named Shiina Tamai.
 She bonds with a starfish-shaped "dragonchild" (baby "shadow dragon") whom she calls Hoshimaru.
 The series is mainly about the interaction between Shiina and other young people who have also bonded with dragons.

 Media

 Manga

-Shadow Star, written and illustrated by Mohiro Kitoh, was serialized in Kodansha's seinen manga magazine Monthly Afternoon from 1998 to 2003.
-Kodansha collected its chapters in twelve tankōbon volumes, released from August 19, 1998, to December 22, 2003.
+Shadow Star, written and illustrated by Mohiro Kitoh, was serialized in Kodansha's seinen manga magazine Monthly Afternoon from March 1998, (Note: Debuted in the magazine's May 1998 issue, released on March 25, 1998.) to October 2003.
+(Note: Finished in the magazine's December 2003 issue.)
+Kodansha collected its chapters in twelve tankōbon volumes, released from August 21, 1998, to December 22, 2003.

 In North America, the manga was licensed for English release by Dark Horse Comics and serialized in their Super Manga Blast! manga magazine.
 The series ran in the magazine from March 29, 2000, to February 1, 2006, when the magazine ceased its publication.
 Dark Horse Comics collected the chapters in seven volumes, which were released from September 5, 2001, to December 21, 2005.